AlexanderWillner/energywatchdog/README.md

 ## Summary

-Sinple watchdog script that kills processes that consume a lot of energy.
+Simple macOS watchdog script that kills processes that consume a lot of energy.

 ## Description